Tax & Revenue Administration - Making Payments

 Avoid late fees!
 Even if you pay today, TRA may not receive your payment today.
 The transfer will typically take place within two to three business days.
 However, you may encounter additional delays.
 Please contact the third-party service provider for more information.

 You are responsible for making sure TRA receives your payment by the due date.
 If you are using a third-party service provider, you must clearly understand the terms and conditions of the service you are using.
 The effective date of receipt of your payment is the date TRA's account is credited.
 TRA may charge you penalties or interest or both if your payment is late.

 - IFTA renewal fees

 For International Fuel Tax Agreement (IFTA) renewal fees, there are two options for paying by credit card.
 You may pay by credit card through our Tax and Revenue Administration Client Self-service (TRACS) system.
 There are no transaction costs, but you must be first registered with TRACS.
 Go to TRACS for more information.
 You may also pay your IFTA renewal fees by credit card through a third party service provider as listed above.
 Please note these providers generally charge a transaction fee for this service.

 Please note that only non-residents who do not have a Canadian bank account can pay using wire transfer.

 You may mail, courier or hand-deliver cheques and money orders (payable to the Government of Alberta), to TRA between the hours of 8:15 a.m. and 4:30 p.m., Monday through Friday, except government holidays.

 Any cash payment in excess of the amount owing will be credited to the taxpayer’s account, as the reception desk no longer provides change.
-Please note that as of September 1, 2016, Alberta Treasury Board and Finance, Tax and Revenue Administration (TRA) will no longer accept cash payments of taxes, levies and fees.
-TRA will continue to accept payment by debit card in person at the following address:
+Please note that as of September 1, 2016, Alberta Treasury Board and Finance, Tax and Revenue Administration (TRA) no longer accepts cash payments of taxes, levies and fees.
+TRA will accept payment by debit card in person at the following address:

 Tax and Revenue Administration